ndsev/zserio/doc/ZserioLanguageOverview.md

 */
 ```

-If whole markdown documentation comment is indented according to the starting `/*!`, it is rendered without
+If whole markdown documentation comment is indented according to the starting `/*!` which is single at separate
-indentation.
+line, it is rendered without indentation.

 **Example**